CryptoverseWeb3/Community.CryptoverseWeb3/CONTRIBUTING.md

 ---

-## 💥 Disscussion
+## 💥 Issues

-In order to discuss changes, you are welcome to the [disscussions](https://github.com/thecyberworld/thecyberhub.org/issues/new/choose) about what you would like to contribute.
+In order to discuss changes, you are welcome to the [Issues](https://github.com/CryptoverseWeb3/Community.CryptoverseWeb3/issues/) about what you would like to contribute.
 Enhancements are always encouraged and appreciated.